For more than 75 years, The Wildlife Society has been influencing the future of wildlife and wild places for the benefit of generations to come.

 Officers are elected by the full TWS membership.
 Section Representatives are elected by TWS members living in that particular Section.

-The senior staff at the organization’s headquarters in Bethesda, MD includes an Executive Director, Chief Operating Officer, Director/Editor-in-Chief of Publications and Communications, and the Director of Government Affairs.
+The senior staff at the organization’s headquarters in Bethesda, MD includes an Executive Director, Director of Publications and Communications, and Director of Wildlife Policy and Programs.

 Learn More About TWS